 Minneapolis College of Art & Design

-Goldstein Gallery (now known as The Goldstein: Museum of Design)
+Goldstein Gallery (now known as Goldstein Museum of Design), College of Design, University of Minnesota,

 The Katherine E. Nash Gallery, University of Minnesota